 - WAC 173-50-061 Required quality control practices.
-Laboratories must comply with the following quality control practices:

-- (1) Have a dedicated SOP for each method listed on their current Washington scope of accreditation.

-- (2) For parameters where a multilevel calibration is necessary:

-- (a) A laboratory must not remove any midpoints from a calibration curve with the exception of consecutive points at either end of the curve.
-Exceptions can be made if a significant error's cause can be clearly identified, the error is documented, and the calibration point is excluded for all analytes contained in the calibration point.

-- (b) Each calibration point must have its value recalculated against the calibration curve.
-Unless otherwise specified in the method, each calibration point must have its percent error or relative standard error meet the calibration verification acceptance limits from the method; with the exception of calibration points at or below the LOQ, in which case the limit is 50 150 percent error, or percent relative standard error.

-- (3) For parameters that require a limit of quantitation and the method does not specify any requirements, laboratories must analyze a standard at their limit of quantitation at least annually.
-This standard must be between 50 and 150 percent of the true value.
-This applies to the following instrumentation technologies:

-- (a) Atomic absorption;

-- (b) Flow-injection analysis;

-- (c) Gas and liquid chromatography;

-- (d) Inductively coupled plasma;

-- (e) Ion chromatography;

-- (f) Spectrometry;
+Laboratories must comply with the following quality control practices: - (1) Have a dedicated SOP for each method listed on their current Washington scope of accreditation. - (2) For parameters where a multilevel calibration is necessary: - (a) A laboratory must not remove any midpoints from a calibration curve with the exception of consecutive points at either end of the curve. - (b) Each calibration point must have its value recalculated against the calibration curve.
+Unless specified in the method, each calibration point must have its percent error or relative standard error meet the calibration verification acceptance limits from the method; with the exception points at or below the LOQ where the limit is 50 150 percent error, or percent relative standard error. - (3) For parameters that require a limit of quantitation and the method does not specify any requirements, laboratories must analyze a standard at their limit of quantitation at least annually.
+This standard must meet 50 percent of the true value.
+This applies to the following instrumentation technologies: - (a) Atomic absorption; - (b) Flow-injection analysis; - (c) Gas and liquid chromatography; - (d) Inductively coupled plasma; - (e) Ion chromatography; - (f) Spectrometry; - (g) Total organic carbon analysis; and - (h) Any other technology where method detection limits are applicable.

-- (q) Mass spectrometry;

-- (h) Total organic carbon analysis; and - (i) Any other technology where method detection limits are applicable. - (4) Matrix spikes are required as specified by the method.
-Matrix spikes that do not meet their acceptance criteria must be documented for regulated parameters under the federal Safe Drinking Water Act and Clean Water Act.
-The lab must take corrective action if specified by the method. - (5) Unless the method specifies otherwise, laboratory control samples must include all analytes of interest in the respective analysis.
-Matrix spikes should include all analytes of interest in the respective analysis. - (6) For compliance monitoring samples, if a laboratory control sample is outside of its acceptance criteria for a parameter(s), the data for that parameter(s) should only be reported if the laboratory can demonstrate: - (a) No source of low bias of that parameter(s) is also present in the sample(s) and/or other related quality control samples; - (b) Instrument calibration have met method acceptance criteria; and - (c) The reported samples do not have a detection for any high biased parameter(s). - (7) Documented resolution of spectral interferences is required for ICP-OES.
+- (4) Matrix spikes are required as specified by the method.
+Observed matrix issues must be addressed for regulated parameters under the federal Safe Drinking Water Act and Clean Water Act. - (5) Laboratory control samples must include all analytes of interest in the respective analysis.
+Matrix spikes should include all analytes of interest in the respective analysis. - (6) When quality control samples for chemistry parameters such as a laboratory control sample are above their acceptance criteria for a parameter(s), the data for that parameter(s) can only be reported if the laboratory can demonstrate: - (a) No source of low bias of that parameter(s) is also present in the sample(s) and/or other related quality control samples; - (b) Instrument calibration have met method acceptance criteria; and - (c) The reported samples do not have a detection for the high biased parameter(s). - (7) Documented resolution of spectral interferences is required for ICP-OES.

 - WAC 173-50-063 Application.
-(1) Through ((the)) a department environmental laboratory accreditation application, laboratory managers: - ((-)) (a) Request accreditation for specific parameters; - (()) (b) Calculate fees due to the department; and - ((-)) (c) Provide evidence that sufficient and capable personnel and equipment are available to successfully perform analytical methods as specified in the application. - (2) Through review of the application submitted by the applicant laboratory, the lab accreditation unit determines if: - ((+)) (a) Requested parameters are eligible for accreditation; - ((-)) (b) The fee calculated by the applicant laboratory is correct; and - $((\bullet))$ (c) Personnel and equipment are adequate to support successful performance of requested parameters. - (3) Following the review, the lab accreditation unit advises the applicant laboratory of any required changes.
+(1) Through ((the)) a department environmental laboratory accreditation application, laboratory managers: - ((♠)) (a) Request accreditation for specific parameters; - (()) (b) Calculate fees due to the department; and - $((\bullet))$ (c) Provide evidence that sufficient and capable personnel and equipment are available to successfully perform analytical methods as specified in the application. - (2) Through review of the application submitted by the applicant laboratory, the lab accreditation unit determines if: - ((-)) (a) Requested parameters are eligible for accreditation; - $(({\color{red} ullet}))$ (b) The fee calculated by the applicant laboratory is correct; and - $((\bullet))$ (c) Personnel and equipment are adequate to support successful performance of requested parameters. - (3) Following the review, the lab accreditation unit advises the applicant laboratory of any required changes.